-Most of us use a calendar to keep track of the important dates and events in our lives, but have you ever thought to transfer your budget onto your calendar?
+Most of us use a monthly calendar to keep track of the important dates and events in our lives, but have you ever thought to transfer your budget onto your calendar?

 What Is a Budget Calendar?